our goal is to act like a lighthouse -

 standing firmly in support of those who need it most.

 We met in September 2015 as a small group of independent volunteers in a tiny fishing village on the North Eastern shore of Lesvos, where thousands of refugees were arriving every day in rubber dinghies.
-We quickly becoma one of the first organizations to offer coordination and structured emergency response to the area, and to support the most vulnerable cases.
+We quickly became one of the first organizations to offer coordination and structured emergency response to the area, and to support the most vulnerable cases.
 Today, Lighthouse Relief has built an around-the-clock team of emergency response volunteers that respond to all boat landings on the north shore, operate day and evening spotting shifts, and work in cooperation with the other organizations to ensure arrivals are supported in overnight transit.

 Through our advocacy and communications activities, we seek to leverage the perspectives of our beneficiaries and highlight issues that impact their well-being.
 We advance campaigns that harness the power of our extensive network of ambassadors to draw light on often overlooked concerns.
-Most recently, we also supported youth aged 16-25 in launching the Ritsona Kingdom Journal, a bold new magazine that showcases their experiences through art, writing and photography.
+Since 2017, we also supported youth aged 16-25 in launching the Ritsona Kingdom Journal, a bold new magazine that showcases their experiences through art, writing and photography.

 The latest from Lighthouse Relief's official blog on Medium.